Dasfiter-S/Internet-Emulator/README.md

     sudo python Main.py -s -dp 53 -hp 80 -hsp 443

     This will create the config.ini with the default values needed to run the program.
 Feel free to change them at launch or after if you know what you are doing.
+Keep in mind that Main.py only launches the HTTP and HTTPS servers.
+To run the DNS server you have to use sudo python DNS.py

     Create your webfolder inside the /www/ folder with the format /www/foo/com/index.html This way it is easier to translate the host domain to a folder path and the index.html